top of page

 Whether you're a poet, a playwright, a fiction writer or a creative non-fiction writer, you can use each of these four forms to push the boundaries of your own genre.
 E.g. If you're a poet, you'll write from the perspective of a poet, and use the forms to generate new and fabulous poetry, if you're a fiction writer, you'll use the new forms to generate fiction.
-Of course, you're also welcome to cross the divide between genres, or blend away!
+You'll write within your own genre, or you can blur into another, or you can stir them into a clever hybridized soup.

 PORTFOLIO

-Expect pre-class reading packages and take-home prompts.
-After each session is over, I'll offer an extra 30 minutes of editing/trouble-shooting time—open to anyone who'd like 5-10 minutes of one-on-one assistance with their short forms.
+ONE-ON-ONE EDITING: After each session is over, I'll offer an hour of editing/trouble-shooting time—open to anyone who'd find benefit in 10-15 minutes of immediate one-on-one assistance with one of their genre blurred pieces.

 This is my favourite workshop to teach!
 I've taught it at The University of Victoria, I've taught it live and online, and I'm excited to offer it to YOU!